webhintio/hint/packages/hint-valid-doctype/README.md

 # Check that the Doctype tag of the document is valid

-This hint checks if there is a valid in the document.
+This hint checks if there is a valid Doctype in the document.

 ## Why is this important?

-Because have a valid doctype will give to the browser the correct information about the version of HTML.
+A valid doctype will give the browser the correct information about the version of HTML.

 ## What does the hint check?